Tardigrades are known colloquially as water bears or moss piglets. They are eight-legged, semi-segmented micro-animal phyla of water-dwelling.

 In hot springs, over the Himalayas (6,000 m; 20,000 ft, above sea level), tardigrades were recorded by researchers to the deep sea (-4,000 m; − 13,000 ft) and from polar regions to the equator, under firm ice layers, and in ocean sediments.

-In milder environments, such as wetlands, rivers and meadows, certain animals can be found, while some can be found on stone walls and roofs.
-Tardigrades are most common in humid conditions but can remain active anywhere it is possible to retain at least some moisture.
+Certain animals can be found in milder environments, such as wetlands, rivers, and meadows, while some can be found on stone walls and roofs.
+Tardigrades are most common in humid conditions but can remain active anywhere and retain at least some moisture.

 Due to astrophysical phenomena such as gamma-ray bursts or massive meteorite collisions, tardigrades are thought to be able to endure even full global mass extinction events.